-We used store-bought round dumpling wrappers to make our delicious Chinese five-spice pork dumplings.
-They are usually sold in twin packs in the refrigerated ethnic section of most grocery stores.
+We used store-bought round dumpling wrappers to make our delicious Chinese five-spice pork dumplings (shown above).
+They’re usually sold in twin packs in the refrigerated ethnic section of most grocery stores.

-We made our own homemade dumpling wrappers for our vegetarian Tibetan momo dumplings.
+We made our own homemade dumpling wrappers for our vegetarian Tibetan momo dumplings (shown above).
 To make wrapping easier, your dough should be just thinner than 1/8-in.
 (If it’s any thinner, the wrapper may rip).